MickeyMullin/mickeymullin.com/src/render/posts/ghostwolf-01-twitch.html.md

 [//]: # (Spooked)

-“Wake!
+<a name="spooked"></a>“Wake!
 Up!”
 Vanessa hissed into Gabriel’s ear, each word punctuated with her fingernails jabbing into his chest.
 Gabriel tried to open his eyes, but sleep still clung to him tightly, gluing one of his eyes partly shut.
 “What?” he croaked.
 It was meant to sound irritable, but the firesmoke that gummed his eyes had lined his throat and chest with phlegm.
 He rubbed the sleep-sewn eye and cleared his throat.
 He had been in the middle of the weirdest dream he could ever remember having…or would have been, if the memory of the dream had not already faded into an indistinct foreboding.

 “Shh!”
 Vanessa was sitting up on their camping pallet—three blankets, two sleeping bags, and a sheet over an air mattress.
 Nights are cold out here in October.
 Gabriel could feel tension in Vanessa’s body.
 She whispered, “There’s something moving out there.”